Get methods

 }

-It executed the get method and fetches the resulting stack.
-The stack in case with get methods is basically what it did return.
-In this snippet, we read a single number from it.
-In more complex cases with several values returned at once, you can just call the readSomething type of methods several times to parse the whole execution result from stack.
+It executes the get method and retrieves the resulting stack.
+In this snippet, we read a single number from the stack.
+In more complex cases where multiple values are returned at once, you can simply call the readSomething

 expect(await counter.getTotal()).toEqual(123);